Toll Free:

 By leveraging scalable, on-demand infrastructure available through public cloud providers rather than heavily capitalizing on test labs and emulators, these testing platforms minimize resource overhead while maximizing coverage.

-In addition, community-driven open-source testing frameworks simplify test automation to expand its reach beyond dedicated quality teams into the hands of developers and business users as well.
+In addition, community-driven shift open-source cloud testing frameworks simplify test automation to expand its reach beyond dedicated quality teams into the hands of developers and business users as well.

 Transferring testing capabilities and visibility further empowers these stakeholders to play greater ownership in releasing high-quality digital experiences.